LanguageRefer: Spatial-Language Model for 3D Visual Grounding: Problem Statement and Methodology

 Last, we employ mask loss from language model pre-training, $\mathcal{L}_{mask}$.
-We randomly replace the tokens from nouns in the utterance with probability of 15 \%.
-The noun token is replaced by [MASK] with chance of 80 \%, by a random token with chance of 10 \%, or remain the same with probability of 10 \%.
-Then the model is asked to recover the original token index.
+We randomly replace the tokens from nouns in the utterance with a probability of 15 \%.
+The noun token is replaced by [MASK] with an 80 \% chance, by a random token with a 10 \% chance, or it remains the same with a probability of 10 \%.
+Then, the model is asked to recover the original token index.
 We expect the model to fill in the replaced tokens in the utterance by understanding the relationship between objects.
-We use cross entropy loss for all tasks.
-We compute the final loss as follows:
+We use cross entropy loss for all tasks and compute the final loss as

-At inference, we followed the approach of InstanceRefer \cite{yuan2021instancerefer} to filter out objects that do not belong to the predicted target class.
-Further, we use top-$k$ predictions for instance class labels in the filtering approach to prevent the true target instance from getting rid of.
-An accuracy of the target classification model was 94\%.
-For masking loss computation, we extracted nouns in the utterance.
+At inference, we followed the approach of InstanceRefer \cite{yuan2021instancerefer} to filter out objects that do not belong to the predicted target class. \rebuttal{We used an extra DistilBert-based target classification model of 94 \% accuracy that takes the language utterance as input to predict the target class.
+To reduce the chance of removing the true target instance in the filtering process, the top-$k$ class predictions (from the semantic classifier) for each object are compared to the predicted target class.
+We use $k=4$ throughout the experiments.} For masking loss computation, we extracted nouns in the utterance.
 We used flair \cite{akbik2019flair} for part-of-speech (POS) tagging.